soar-telescope/goodman_pipeline/README.md

   - [x] Estimate wavelength solution from information in the header
   - [ ] Find wavelength solution (can be tricky and will take some time)
 - [ ] Automatic Wavelength Calibration by template (can also be tricky since dispersion is not linear)
-- [ ] Find wavelength solution interactively.
+- [x] Find wavelength solution interactively.
+- [x] Linearize spectrum
-- [ ] Put wavelength solution in the header and write down files.
+- [x] Put wavelength solution in the header and write down files.

 # Documentation Status Estimate